Flavia-MV/parallel-news-aggregator/README.md

 Reuters    → successful
 ```

-The articles successfully retrieved from Google and Reuters are still returned.
+The successfully retrieved articles are still returned.

-`IOException` raised during parsing is captured for the individual source, allowing the remaining sources to continue processing.
+`IOException` raised while processing an individual source is captured and logged without preventing the remaining sources from being processed.

-This behavior is tested using Mockito to simulate a failed parser operation.
+This behavior is covered by automated tests using Mockito to simulate source failures.

 ## Deduplication

 Duplicate articles are identified using their URL.

-For example, if two sources contain articles with:
+For example, if two sources contain:

 ```text
 https://example.com/article
 ```

-they are considered the same article, even if their titles, authors, or text differ.
+they are considered the same article even if their titles, authors, or text differ.

-The aggregator uses a `LinkedHashSet<Article>` for deduplication while preserving insertion order before the final sorting step.
+The aggregator uses a `LinkedHashSet<Article>` for deduplication before converting the results back into a list.

-The equality contract is tested separately in `ArticleTest`.
+The equality and hash code contract is tested separately in `ArticleTest`.

 ## Sorting

 After aggregation and deduplication, articles are sorted by `publishedAt` in descending order, so the most recently published articles appear first.

-Articles without a publication time are handled explicitly and placed after articles with a valid publication time.
+Articles without a publication time are explicitly handled and placed after articles with a valid publication time.

 ```java
 aggregatedArticles.sort(